Datremar/bookit/README.md

 This project need a database and two web server, one for the python API and the second one for the nginx web server that displays the frontend.

-Firstly you need to create a `.env` file with all the settings you prefer.
+Firstly, you need to create a `.env` file with all the settings you prefer.
 An easy way to do it is to just copy the demo file:

 ```bash